Mike Johnson has accused Biden of bribery. Now impeachment is in his hands

 “I do believe that very soon we are coming to a point of decision on it,” he said Thursday.

-While the GOP has fanned the flames, they have yet to find a smoking gun that implicates the president of directly benefiting from his family’s international business dealings or making policy decisions as vice president because of them.
+While the GOP has fanned the flames, it has yet to find a smoking gun that implicates the president of directly benefiting from his family’s international business dealings or making policy decisions as vice president because of them.

 The crux of the allegations stem back to Biden’s efforts as vice president to remove Ukrainian prosecutor Viktor Shokin.
-Republicans argue those moves were not because of Shokin’s failure to address corruption as Biden has said, but rather to benefit his son, who was serving on the board of Ukrainian energy company Burisma at the time.
+Republicans argue those moves were not because of Shokin’s failure to address corruption, as Biden has said, but rather to benefit Biden’s son, who was serving on the board of Ukrainian energy company Burisma at the time.

 But Biden’s actions were in line with those of the international community, and State Department correspondence from the time shows the U.S. withheld aid to Ukraine due to concern about Shokin’s failure to make meaningful reforms.